Uclusion/uclusion-blog/_posts/2023-11-14-cap-table-issues.md

 all problems.
 In my previous startup founder shares were divided very unequally and that ended up sowing discord and preventing innovation.

-In Uclusion, we started with a bootstrapped, two person 50 / 50 equity structure but even equal equity is no guarantee.
+In Uclusion, we started with a bootstrapped, two person 50 / 50 equity structure but even high equity is no guarantee.
 First someone may contribute more and over a prolonged period that will generate friction.
 Or there can be a divide in the roles that people perform.